eddiefiggie/FlowPlanner/README.md

 Thursday and Friday would also need to be a negative number (therefore not income) to be set back to the previous Wednesday.

-* As of the latest update.
-I killed all export and edits via the application.
-These things would be handled within the CSV file for now.